FAA to revamp oversight after two deadly Boeing crashes

 Boeing also invited about 200 pilots from several airlines to its Seattle-area facility to explain to them the changes in the Max and "to get their input and to earn their trust," Sinnett said.

-Associated Press writer Gene Johnson in Seattle contributed to this story.
+Koenig reported from Dallas, Krisher from Detroit.
+Associated Press writer Gene Johnson in Seattle also contributed to this story.